certainlynotsam/DesignMLA/README.md

 - Generate four distinct MLA patterns based on optical configurations.
 - Compatibility with the LightForge system from PowerPhotonic.
 - Flexible design parameters for different fabrication requirements.
+- Packaged with MicrolensRelayCalculator.xlsx to help design your MLA.

 ## Known issues
 - When producing the full 15x15 layout (lines 213--216) the tiling must be changed to accomodate different size BFPs.